 - National Association of Estate Agents (NAEA)

-What to ask before you sign a contract
+Ask questions before you sign the contract

 - how much the rent is, when and how often it has to be paid